wslutilities/documentation/faq.md

 This is a limitation of WSL and it is expected. when running the shortcut, it will use your Windows X server(X410, VcXsrv, Xming, etc) to create a separate window for displaying the Linux app.
 Since it is displaying in another app, the window for displaying app will be separated from the original shortcut.

+## I am unable to update and `access.patrickwu.space` is not accessible.
+What happened?

+the package has moved to a new location <https://pkg.wslutiliti.es/> that do not relies on my personal website.
+For old users, you should remove the `http://access.patrickwu.space` entry from `/etc/apt/sources.list` and readd following the guidelines for Kali Linux and Debian GNU/Linux.

 ## What is the error code returned?

 | error code | description |